codenothing/Nlint/doc/Render.md

 Render.warning( msg )
 ---------------------

-Gets called with warrning messages about the current processing of the rendering module.
+Gets called with warning messages about the current processing of the rendering module.

 Render.error( e )